richardbolt/django-bibletext/README.md

     {% verse 'John 3:16' %} or {% verse 'Jn 3:16' %}

 ### Views and urls ###

+The easiest way to include the whole Bible in your website is to add `(r'^bible/', include('bibletext.urls')),` to your **urls.py**.

+You may wish to override **templates/bibletext/base.html** and provide some CSS to make it look nice.

+Note: Currently only a whole chapter view is included, eg: `KJV/43/3/` gives you John 3 from the KJV.

-Default views and urls for really easy plugging as a simple Bible viewer will be provided soon.
+More default views and urls forthcoming.
+Default CSS and standalone templates will also be forthcoming.

 ### Scripture ###

-There is a Scripture model (living in `models/scripture.py`) for usage in your own models like so:
+There is a Scripture model (living in **models/scripture.py**) for usage in your own models like so:

 **models.py:**